 - Have shareholders that are individuals (U.S. citizens), estates and certain types of trusts or exempt organizations described under section 401(a) or 501(c)3 in the IRS Code, and

 In addition to the above requirements, the entity cannot be:

 - A bank or thrift institution that uses the reserve method of accounting for bad debts under Section 585,

 - An insurance company subject to tax under Subchapter L of the Code,

 - A corporation that has elected to be treated as a possession corporation under Section 936 of the Code, and

 - It is a domestic international sales corporation (DISC) or former DISC.

 Once a corporation is formed using legal services, a corporation elects to operate as an S corporation by filing Form 2553, Election by a Small Business Corporation.
 Once made, the S election remains in effect until it is voluntarily or involuntarily terminated.
 The deadline for filing the Form 2553 differs depending on whether the corporation is already in existence or newly formed.
 There is also relief for late S corporation filing elections available.

-There are many other aspects of S corporation eligibility and operations that should be discussed with your Henry+Horne CPA when starting a new business.
+There are many other aspects of subchapter S corporation eligibility and operations that should be discussed with your Henry+Horne CPA when starting a new business.
 Good planning can alleviate any issues or hidden traps that arise after a business is operating.

 Kelly Lynch, CPA